The combination of sweet, salty, and herbal flavors in a fresh and delicious dish is one of my favorite indications that summertime is here.

 Don’t forget to Pin It!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on August 2nd, 2010.
-Last updated: July 10, 2018 at 21:08 pm.
+Last updated: August 28, 2018 at 15:31 pm.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.